rkwong43/Monstrus/README.md

-# Game
+# Monstrus

 ![The WIP sprite of the Knight](/resources/images/Knight.png)

-Please give me game name suggestions!
 So far, it's supposed to be an deck-building auto-battler with procedurally generated enemies and levels.
 The general theme will be medieval fantasy with magic and other fantasy elements.

 In-depth details are included in the Lucidchart links at the bottom of this README.

 For now, things are pretty barebones.
 The entire project/game is built on modern C++ and CMake, with some utility scripts in Python.
 Rendering, user input, and the rest of the framework uses [SDL2](https://www.libsdl.org/).
 Testing is done using CTest for test detection and Catch2 as the testing framework.